Image Image

 I'm concerned about losing control over my code.

-Delegation is What You Actually Want.
+Delegation is what you actually want.
 You want the machine to handle low-level, repetitive details, freeing up more of your time to focus on meaningful tasks.

-You're Already Accustomed to This.
+You're already accustomed to This.
 Initially, people were apprehensive about losing control over performance when the industry transitioned from assembly language to C, and then to the managed, garbage-collected memory model of C# and Java.
 We've relinquished control over low-level details but have gained enormous productivity and reliability.

 You're not completely losing control.
 Metalama offers numerous mechanisms to override default behaviors.